-Join Jim Heid for an in-depth discussion in this video Exploring lenses and accessories, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Exploring lenses and accessories, part of Photography: First Steps.

 - Let's talk lenses.
 If you're shooting with a phone or a point and shoot camera you're more or less restricted to the lens that's built in.
 I say more or less because there are some lens attachments that snap onto phones or point and shoot cameras and modify their optics in some way.
 For example, letting you take close up shots with a phone.
 But by and large the world of lenses becomes most interesting with a mirrorless camera or a SLR, cameras that accept interchangeable lenses.
 By removing one lens and replacing it with another you give your camera a whole new way of looking at the world.